umanovskis/baremetal-arm/doc/08_scheduling.md

 msr spsr_cxsf, r0
 ```

 With `SPSR` being a special register, we use the `MSR` instruction to write to it.
 Recall that `SPSR` and `CPSR` could be written partially - here the `cxsf` indicates that we want to write all parts of the register, fully restoring `SPSR` to how it was before `svc`.
+Note that it's not acceptable to write directly to `CPSR` here - doing so would immediately switch back to the previous mode (like user mode), and would therefore lose us access to the other registers that are saved on the supervisor stack.

 ```
 ldmfd sp!, {r0-r12, pc}^
 ```

 Finally, it's time to continue in the previous mode, doing whatever follows the `svc` instruction.
-We restore registers `R0` to `R12` from the stack, and we also put the previously-saved value of `LR` into `PC` (compare to the `push {r0-r12, lr}` instruction earlier).
-This terminates the SVC handler, and the CPU will continue by executing whatever instruction `PC` now points to.
+To do that, we restore registers `R0` to `R12` from the stack, and we also put the previously-saved value of `LR` into `PC` (compare to the `push {r0-r12, lr}` instruction earlier).
+It might seem like the registers could also be restored with a `POP` instruction for popping from the stack, like `pop {r0-r12, pc}`.
+It would indeed restore all of those registers, but would not restore `CPSR`.
+To return from an exception handler (like the top-level IRQ or SVC handlers), an ARMv7-A CPU needs to perform an instruction with a special flag that indicates the exception handling is over.

+The `LDMFD` instruction is essentially equivalent to popping from the stack. `LDM` is the load-multiple instruction, and `FD` is a suffix indicating a full descending stack, that is, a stack that starts at a higher address and grows towards lower addresses.
+Our system uses a descending stack, as initially set up in Chapter 4.
+The key element in the above instruction, and the reason why we cannot use `POP`, is the `^` flag at the end - it indicates the end of exception handling code, meaning that `CPSR` will be restored from `SPSR` in the same instruction.

+---

+**NOTE**

+Despite the similarities of `svc` calls to supervisor and interrupts (both are considered exceptions in ARMv7), we had to do some extra work here that we didn't have to for IRQs.
+In the IRQ case, saving the previous state and then restoring it was handled for us by the compiler.
+That's essentially what `__attribute__((interrupt))` does, it tells the compiler to generate code for saving the previous state and restoring it after the function.
+We could handle supervisor calls similarly with a GCC attribute, but writing the assembly manually is a way to better understand the compiler-generated magic, and the concepts behind context switching.

+---

 That is quite a lot to take in, it might be good to test the SVC handler.
 The easiest way is to temporarily add some assembly before `bl main` and use `gdb` to check that things seem to be in order.
 We could add this test code before jumping to `main`: